 The Pepperbox Wilderness lies totally within the town of Webb in Herkimer County.
-Stillwater Reservoir and the Beaver River Primitive Area form the southern boundary, while the survey line between John Brown's tract and Watson's East Triangle generally forms the northern boundary.
-The western boundary is the county line, and the eastern boundary is the Raven Lake Road and the Wilderness Lakes Primitive Area.
+Stillwater Reservoir and the Beaver River Primitive Area form the southern boundary, while the north bank of the West Branch of the Oswegatchie River generally forms the northern boundary.
+The western boundary is the county line, and the eastern boundary is the Raven Lake Road and the Five Ponds Wilderness Area.